-In response to similar legislation (SB 78), officials from the Department of Social Services (DSS), MO HealthNet Division (MHD) stated this legislation allows individuals whose income is less than one hundred eighty-five percent (185%) of the federal poverty level for the applicable family size to be eligible for the MO Rx plan.
+Officials from the DSS' MHD state this legislation allows individuals whose income is less than one hundred eighty-five percent (185%) of the federal poverty level for the applicable family size to be eligible for the MO Rx plan.
 Currently the MO Rx program is available for dual-eligible (Medicare and Medicaid) participants only.
 Subject to appropriation, if this legislation is enacted, the program will be available for dual (Medicare and Medicaid eligible participants) and non-dual (Medicare-only) participants.